This is a comprehensive guide to statutory interpretation.

 The issue before the Court of Appeal was;

-Whether the High Court and Primary Court erred in law in holding the view that domestic services of a housewife do not amount to contributions made by her in the acquisition of matrimonial assets.
+Whether the High Court and Primary Court erred in law in holding the view that the domestic services of a housewife do not amount to contributions made by her in acquiring matrimonial assets.

 The Court hence stated;